 The net result of all items of income and expense recognised for the period.
 This is sometimes also referred to as the 'Comprehensive Result'.
-It is the aggregate of the operating result and other movements in the value of the public sector balance sheet.
+It is the aggregate of operating result and other movements in equity, other than transactions with owners as owners.